vedran/packs-sdk/docs/samples/topic/column-format.md

 // Add a column format that displays a task URL as rich metadata. pack.addColumnFormat({
   name: "Task",
-  // The formula "GetTask" below will get run on the cell value.
+  // The formula "Task" below will get run on the cell value.
-  formulaName: "GetTask",
+  formulaName: "Task",
   // If the first values entered into a new column match these patterns then
   // this column format will be automatically applied.
   matchers: TaskUrlPatterns,